slakkenhuis/heks/PROPOSAL.md

     them when they close.

--   There are different ways to communicate with any particular program (UNIX sockets, DBUS, one-time command execution...).
+-   There are different ways to communicate with any particular program (UNIX sockets, DBUS, one-time command execution, passing a different keystroke to a program...).
 The library should expose methods for communication and command parsing.

 -   Shortcuts can be filtered: perhaps it is only active when this or that program is running, or when a particular mode is active.
 Some modes are permanent until explicitly changed, some disable all other keys, etcetera.

 -   Keystrokes can be active on keydown, keyup, or even after a defined keypress interval.
-Keys can be defined in terms of keysyms or keycodes.
+Keys can be defined in terms of keysyms or keycodes (scancodes?).
 Variables can be drawn from regexes or dictionaries, and each variable comes with a "description" too.
 Variables can be recursive.
+    There should be a way to say that a particular keyup will trigger something only IF there is no other key being pressed (a so-called "tap").
+    There should be an optional modifier too - something that, when typed before or during another key, slightly modifies the action.

 -   There should be a robust way to handle conflicting keybindings.
 (Monoid?)